MicroEJ/Example-IOT/com.microej.example.iot.ssl.mqtt.publisher/README.md

 # Requirements

+This example has been tested on:

-* MicroEJ Studio or SDK 4.0 or later
+* MicroEJ SDK 5.1
-* A platform with at least:
+* With a platform that contains:
     * EDC-1.2 or higher
-	* NET-1.0 or higher
+    * BON-1.2 or higher
-	* BON-1.0 or higher
+    * NET-1.1 or higher
 	* SSL-2.0 or higher
 	* KF-1.4 or higher